 There are commercial products that will do the same.
 I like Weimans Instant Tarnish Remover.
 It works fast.
-But remember, this is for tarnished silver or copper hinges and knobs, not gunky ones.
+But remember, this is for tarnished silver or copper cabinet hardware and hinges, not gunky ones.
 After you get the grime off you may need to use a product like this to remove the tarnish.

-Pewter – 1 teaspoon of mild dish soap with 1 pint of water.
-Wash the hinges and door knobs well and then rinse with clean water.
+Mix 1 teaspoon of mild dish soap with 1 pint of water.
+Wash the cabinet hardware and hinges well and then rinse with clean water.
 Dry them and put them back on the cabinets.

 There are commercial products to clean pewter as well.
 My mother always used Hagerty Pewter Wash.
 It worked great!

 Brass cleaners are available if you don’t want to use the lemon juice and baking soda mixture.
-I like another product from Weiman.
-Weiman Brass Polish is gentle and wont scratch your brass.
+I like Weiman Brass Polish because it is gentle and won’t scratch your brass.

 I have heard a great tip to keep tarnish from building up on your cabinets hardware.
 Once a week wipe them down with a dryer sheet.
 Sounds easy enough…right?
 Try it and see.

-How To Clean Paint Off My Cabinet Hardware and Knobs?
+How To Clean Paint Off My Cabinet Hardware and Hinges?

-I have spent hours and days scrubbing and scraping and using paint strippers that stripped off my skin without really taking the paint off the hinges.
+I would spent hours and days scrubbing and scraping and using paint strippers that stripped off my skin without really taking the paint off the hinges.

 Years later I saw the most amazing trick.
 I love to watch a show on DIY Network called Rehab Addict.
 Her name is Nicole Curtis and she rehabs homes, just like the show title sounds.

-In one episode she had old painted hinges.
-But she believes in keeping the original things with the house.
+In one episode she cleaned old painted cabinet hinges.
+The reason I like to watch her is because she believes in keeping the original things with the house.

 Here is what you will need: